Agility, Eloquence, Delight

 - Collaborations with orchestras in Japan, Belgium, Germany and the US together with Joshua Rifkin’s Bach Ensemble representing “one on a part” scholarship for works of Johann Sebastian Bach.

 Also an avid chamber musician, she founded the Baroque chamber ensemble, The Sprightly Companions in 2009, which tours and lectures, collaborating with local artists.
 She is a founding member the Boston Early Music Festival featured oboe band, Symphonie des Dragons fashioned after Lully’s Douze Grand Hautbois and led by Gonzalo X. Ruiz.
-In 2019 Jeanine became the director of its European division.
+In 2019 Jeanine became the director of its European division which was a featured ensemble during the International Double Reed Society Virtual Symposium in 2021.

 Jeanine uses every opportunity both at home and while travelling the world to indulge her passion for dancing Argentine Tango.